 Guidelines to make the most of the Revenue Attribution Model:

-- Customization Features: With Revinate, you can exclude campaigns, such as repeat guest emails, domains, and rate code.
+- Customization Features: With Revinate, you can exclude revenue from specific fields such as guest emails, domains, and rate codes.
 You can do this by going to ACCOUNT SETTINGS > CAMPAIGNS.
+Exclusions will only apply to future reservations, and will not adjust historical campaign reporting.

 The example below demonstrates the campaign settings for Revenue Attribution that exclude email addresses and rate codes.